 The winner: elevenlabs/elevenlabs-mcp

-Stars: 1,300 | Language: Python | License: MIT | Tools: 10+
+Stars: 1,100 | Language: Python | License: MIT | Tools: 10+ | Latest: v0.4.0

-elevenlabs/elevenlabs-mcp is the official ElevenLabs MCP server and the most feature-rich audio API server in the ecosystem.
+elevenlabs/elevenlabs-mcp is the official ElevenLabs MCP server and the most feature-rich audio-focused API server in the ecosystem.
 It covers the full ElevenLabs platform: Text-to-Speech with configurable voices, languages, and output formats.
 Voice Cloning from audio samples.
 Voice Design for creating new synthetic voices.
 Transcription with speaker identification.
 Sound Effects generation from text.
 Audio Isolation to separate speech from noise.
 Conversational AI for voice agents.
 Outbound Calls for voice agents that can make phone calls.

 Three output modes: files (save to disk), resources (return via MCP resources), or both.
 Enterprise data residency control via ELEVENLABS_API_RESIDENCY.
 Free tier provides 10,000 credits/month.
+The v0.4.0 release (May 2026) added new tools and updated the SDK.

 Why it wins: No other audio MCP server combines TTS, STT, cloning, isolation, sound effects, and voice agents in a single server.
 This is effectively a complete audio production API accessible through natural language.